CodeStitchOfficial/Intermediate-Astro-Decap-CMS/README.md

 > 3. Navigate to Project Configuration/Identity and delete the Netlify Identity instance.
 This will delete your users as well.
 They will have to be re-created in decapbridge later.
 > 4. In /src/pages/admin.astro, delete the Netlify Identity script

-### On decapbridge.com:
+#### On decapbridge.com:

-1. Make sure that your repo is on Github and your site is deployed (doesn’t have to be Netlify) before moving on to the next step.
+1. Make sure that your repo is on Github and your site is deployed (doesn't have to be Netlify) before moving on to the next step.
 2. Navigate to https://decapbridge.com/ and create an account.
-It’s free.
+It's free.
 3. Navigate to the dashboard and Create New Site.
 You see this screen:

 ![decapbridge.com dashboard](public/assets/readme-images/decapbridge-dashboard.png)